What Should You Look for in a Dance Studio?

 If you are a parent that grew up dancing, you are likely very knowledgeable about what to look for in a studio for your tiny dancer that is twirling around the house.
 If you are a parent that grew up playing soccer or tennis, you probably do not know exactly what to look for in a dance studio.
 So, whether you choose Main Street or another studio, below are some important things to consider as you do your research:

-Young dancers can dance on most any type of floor and stay perfectly healthy; however, if your dancer sticks with dance through high school they will most like spend a lot of time in the studio.
+Young dancers can dance on most any type of floor and stay perfectly healthy; however, if your dancer sticks with dance through High School they will most like spend a lot of time in the studio.
 As dancers grow and progress, they learn a lot of leaps and jumps that are high impact.
 If they tap, their feet are striking the floor over and over.
-All styles of dance can be very taxing on your knees and hips because of this.
+In these higher levels, dance can be very taxing on your knees and hips because of this.
 Proper technique (discussed below) will help keep the joints safe, however, the floors that you dance on are SO important.
 A lot of studios place a piece of marley over a base floor that is concrete.
 Some even place a cover over a commercial tile floor.
-Neither of these options is optimal.
+Neither of these options are optimal.
 The very best floor for long time dancing is a floating hardwood floor.
 This is a floor that “floats” above the joists underneath.
-A floating hardwood floor gives a little, every time you land a leap or jump.
+A floating hardwood floor gives a little every time you land a leap or jump.
 It is significantly healthier for your knees and hips, and over time, you can tell a huge difference in your joints if you have been dancing on a floating hardwood floor.

 COMPETITIVE VERSUS RECREATIONAL